(See also Overview of Sexually Transmitted Diseases.)

 Heterosexually active men are not routinely screened except for those in situations with a high prevalence of chlamydial infection, including those with multiple sex partners, patients at adolescent or STD clinics, and men entering correctional facilities.

-Men who have sex with men are screened if they have been sexually active within the previous year (for insertive intercourse, urine screen; for receptive intercourse, rectal swab; and for oral intercourse, pharyngeal swab).
+Men who have sex with men are screened at least annually if they have been sexually active within the previous year (for insertive intercourse, urine screen; for receptive intercourse, rectal swab; and for oral intercourse, pharyngeal swab).
+Those with HIV infection, those with multiple sex partners, or those whose partner has multiple partners should be screened more frequently, at 3 to 6-month intervals.

 Uncomplicated documented or suspected chlamydial, ureaplasmal, or mycoplasmal infections are treated with one of the following:

-Azithromycin (given as a single dose) is preferred to drugs that require multiple doses over 7 days.
+Azithromycin (given as a single dose) is preferred to drugs that require multiple doses over 7 days, although there is some evidence that doxycycline may be preferable for rectal chlamydia (1).

-For pregnant women, azithromycin 1 g po once should be used.
+For pregnant women, azithromycin 1 g orally once should be used.

 These regimens do not reliably treat gonorrhea, which coexists in many patients with chlamydial infections.
 Therefore, treatment should include a single dose of ceftriaxone 250 mg IM if gonorrhea has not been excluded.

 Current sex partners should be treated.
-Patients should abstain from sexual intercourse until they and their partners have been treated for ≥ 1 wk.
+Patients should abstain from sexual intercourse until they and their partners have been treated for ≥ 1 week.

 Sexually acquired chlamydial, mycoplasmal, and ureaplasmal infections may affect the urethra, cervix, adnexa, throat, or rectum.